arrow-kt/arrow-site/docs/docs/learn-by-example/1-writing-an-initial-program/README.md

 <img src="/img/learn-by-example/band_playing.gif" alt="Rock band playing" width="800"/>

 Let's start by writing an early simple version of our program to start from there.
-Let's image a `UserDatabase` for the social network so new users can register:
+Let's model a `UserDatabase` for the social network so new users can register:

 ```kotlin
 interface UserDatabase {